Toghtekin: Assassination of Mawdud

 Nonetheless, the next year the two Muslim commanders allied in reply to the ravages of Baldwin I and Tancred of Antioch.
 Their army besieged Tiberias, but they were unable to conquer it despite a sound victory at the Battle of Al-Sannabra in 1113 and they were forced to retreat to Damascus when Christian reinforcements arrived and supplies began to run out.

 During his sojourn in the city, Mawdud was killed by the Assassins on October 2, 1113.
-The inhabitants accused Toghtekin of the deed.
+Toghtekin accused Ridwan of ordering the murder, but most contemporary commentators blamed Toghtekin.
+Baldwin was reported to have sent Toghtekin a letter accusing him of the crime.
+There is no clear evidence linking him to Mawdud's death, but the mere suspicion isolated him from the Fatimids.
 In 1114, he signed an alliance against the Franks with the new emir of Aleppo, Alp Arslān al-Akhras, but the latter was murdered a short time later by his atabeg Luʾluʾ al-Yaya.

 In 1115, Toghtekin decided to ally himself with the Kingdom of Jerusalem against the Seljuk general Aqsunqur al-Bursuqi, who had been sent by the Seljuk sultan Muhammad I Tapar to fight the Crusaders.
 The following year, judging the Franks too powerful, he visited Baghdad to obtain a pardon from the sultan, though never forgetting to remain independent himself between the two main forces.

 Allied with Ilghazi, emir of Aleppo, he attacked Athareb in the Principality of Antioch, but was defeated at the Battle of Hab on August 14, 1119.
 In the June of the following year he sent help to Ilghazi, who was again under peril of annihilation in the same place.
 In 1122 the Fatimids, no longer able to defend Tyre, sold it to Toghtekin, who installed a garrison there, but the garrison was unable to prevent its capture by the Franks on July 7, 1124.

 In 1125, al-Bursuqi, now in control of Aleppo, appeared in the Antiochean territory with a large army which Toghtekin joined; however, the two were defeated at the Battle of Azaz on June 11, 1125.
 The following January Toghtekin also had to repel an invasion by Baldwin II of Jerusalem.
 In late 1126 he again invaded the Principality of Antioch with Bursuqi, but again with no results.

 Toghtekin died in 1128.
 He was succeeded by his son Buri.

 In the Old French Crusade cycle chansons de geste, Toghtekin is known as "Dodequin".